SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemoryManagement.rst

 when working with properties of class type.
 These are known as weak references and unowned references.

+Weak and unowned references both give a way for one instance in a reference cycle to refer to the other instance *without* keeping a strong hold on it.
+This enables the instances to refer to each other without creating a strong reference cycle.

-Use a weak reference whenever it is valid for that reference to become ``nil`` at some point during its lifetime.
+You should use a weak reference whenever it is valid for that reference to become ``nil`` at some point during its lifetime.
-Use an unowned reference when you known that the reference will never be ``nil`` once it has been set during initialization.
+Conversely, you should use an unowned reference when you known that the reference will never be ``nil`` once it has been set during initialization.

+..
+QUESTION: how do I answer the question
+   "which of the two properties in the reference cycle should be marked as weak or unowned?"

 .. _MemoryManagement_WeakReferences: